 ● Mandrill ® - emailing platform for sending email communications

 8.4.
-We may sometimes use third party data processors that are located outside of the European Economic Area (“the EEA”) (The EEA consists of all EU member states, plus Norway, Iceland, and Liechtenstein).
-Where We transfer any personal data outside the EEA, We will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK and under the GDPR including:
+We may sometimes use third party data processors that are located outside of the UK.
+Where We transfer any personal data outside the UK, We will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK and under the Data Protection Regulations including:

 8.4.1.
 Carrying our due diligence on prospective parties to which we wish to transfer the data to;

 8.4.2.
 Having in place written contracts on the transfer and use if the data (or using model contract clauses) that set out clearly the responsibilities of each party and the rights of data subjects; and or